Last updated on November 17th, 2020 at 11:37 pm

 So, if you’re on the hunt for ADHD treatment, are Ahead and Done legit?
 The answer depends on what you’re looking for.

 Between Ahead and Done, we’d choose Ahead as the superior option for online ADHD care.
-Their setup doesn’t require a membership, provides superior flexibility, and will save you from being charged for appointments that you didn’t attend.
+Their setup doesn’t require a monthly membership, provides superior flexibility, and will save you from being charged for appointments that you didn’t attend.
 Plus, we stand by their mission to remove the stigma from ADHD care.
 In our eyes, Ahead is building the future of mental health care for ADHD patients, and that’s pretty cool.